We are one of the highest volume pediatric hospitals in the country for brain tumors from birth to age 18.*

 What does the data mean?

-In 2011, our team had 196 brain tumor discharges.
-A discharge is how we count a complete visit by a patient—from the time he walks in the door to when he leaves.
+In 2013, our team had 184 brain tumor discharges.
+Volumes are how we count a complete visit by a patient—from the time he walks in the door to when he leaves.

 Why do volumes matter?

 When deciding who should manage your child’s brain tumor treatment, you want a team that has experience in providing leading-edge technologies and treatments.
 Our team knows how to deal with children and teens with brain tumors from initial diagnosis to neurosurgery, oncology and rehabilitation.

 Working closely with Georgia Institute of Technology and Emory University School of Medicine, we are conducting research to develop innovative treatment options for children.

 How does Children’s help ensure we are providing high-quality care?

 - Children’s employs five pediatric neurosurgeons.
 Our neurosurgeons are experienced in brain tumor surgeries.